tektronix/keithley/DMM7510/Buck Converter/README.md

+See the [DMM7510 User's Manual](https://www.tek.com/manual/downloads?product_series=DMM7510%20&manual_type=301) for details and usage schematics for this TSP scripts.

 # Testing a buck converter

 A buck converter is a highly efficient switch mode DC-to-DC voltage step-down converter.
 It stores